Mxrk/gcl/README.md

 # Requirements:
 - git (I could also use https://github.com/rust-lang/git2-rs which would resolve this)
-- set gcl environment variable
+- set gcl environment variable if you don't want to use the current working directory

+# Installation:
+- clone the repo
+- cargo install gcl